 Pursuant to the Incentive Plan, our board of directors or compensation committee is authorized to grant stock options to our employees, directors and consultants.
-Initially, the maximum aggregate number of Senti Common Shares that may be issued pursuant to stock awards under the Incentive Plan is 2,492,735 Senti Common Shares.
+Initially, the maximum aggregate number of Senti

+Common Shares that may be issued pursuant to stock awards under the Incentive Plan is 2,492,735 Senti Common Shares.
 Additionally, the number of Senti Common Shares reserved for issuance under the Incentive Plan will automatically increase on January 1 of each year, beginning on January 1, 2023 and continuing through and including January 1, 2032, by 5% of the total number of Senti Common Shares outstanding on December 31 of the preceding calendar year, or a lesser number of shares determined by our board of directors.
 Unless our board of directors elects not to increase the number of shares available for future grant each year, our stockholders may experience additional dilution, which could cause our stock price to fall.
-In addition, on August 5, 2022, our board of directors adopted the 2022 Inducement Plan, pursuant to which an aggregate of 2,000,000 Senti Common Shares have been reserved for issuance.
 Our issuance of additional shares of common stock or other equity securities of equal or senior rank would, all else being equal, have the following effects: